Connecting with the Gods

 • The Cycladic Civilization Circa 3300 to 1100 BCE

-• Minoa – Europe’s First Civilization ca 2000–1400 BCE
+• Minoa–Europe’s First Civilization ca 2000–1400 BCE

 Crete sits at the crossroads of Africa, Asia, and Europe and was the hub of a cosmopolitan world that included Egypt, the Levant, Anatolia, and the Greek mainland.

-• Minoan “Palaces” and Religious Beliefs
+• Minoa “Palaces” and Religious Beliefs

 In 1900, the famed archaeologist Sir Arthur Evans provided the first evidence of an extraordinary civilization.
 He named it Minoan, after the legendary King Minos, son of Zeus.